Genoa CFC: History

 The club was founded on 7 September 1893 as Genoa Cricket & Athletic Club.
 In its earliest years, it principally competed in athletics and cricket.
 Association football was only a secondary concern.
-Since the club was set up to represent England abroad, the original shirts worn by the organisation were white, the same colour as the England national team shirt.
+Since the club was set up to represent England abroad, the original shirts worn by the organisation were white, the same colour as the Cricket section of the club (white shirt, black trousers and socks).
 At first Italians were not permitted to join as it was a British sporting club abroad.
 Genoa's activities took place in the north-west of the city in the Campasso area, at the Piazza d'Armi.
 The men who initially handled the management of the club were;